emuise/bcparks_ei/README.md

-# BC Parks Ecological Integrity
+# BC Parks Ecological Integrity Analysis

 Code, analysis, and some data for Evan Muise's masters thesis.
 Mostly here for versioning and a backup of code.